Thorpeness Windmill: History

 Thorpeness Mill was built as a corn mill at Aldringham in 1803.
 In the 1890s the Ogilvy family were the millers.

 In the winter of 1922, Aldringham Mill was dismantled by Messrs Whitmore's, millwrights of Wickham Market.
 Amos Clarke was millwright in charge.
-It was rebuilt at Thorpeness to supply water to the House in the Clouds, which is really a water tower disguised as a house.
+It was rebuilt at Thorpeness to supply water to the House in the Clouds, which was really a water tower disguised as a house.

 The mill was used to supply the House in the clouds until 1940, when an engine was installed to do the job.
 During the war, some children blocked the tramway that the winding wheels driven by the fantail run on, with the result that the steps lifted up and the mill tilted forward, leaving the steps in the air.
 Although a number of men sat on the steps of the mill, it would not return to its natural state.
 Millwright Ted Friend, of Whitmore's was called in and soon restored the mill to normal with deft use of a sledge hammer.
 In 1972, the fantail was blown off in a storm and in September 1973 the mill was damaged by a fire on the heath where it stands.
 One sail and stock were destroyed.
 In 1975, Suffolk Coastal District Council, Thorpeness Estate and the Countryside Commission granted money to enable the mill to be restored.
 The mill was restored in 1977 and subsequently purchased from the Thorpeness Estate by Suffolk County Council.

-In 2010 the Council put the Windmill on the market for sale at an estimated price £150,000.
+In 2010 the Council put the Windmill on the market for sale at an estimated price of £150,000.